hman523/Image2Sound/README.md

 Lastly the DAT file is converted into a .wav file using the CLI program SOX.

 The result is an audio file based on the image.

+## Example
+The example image is a picture I took in Corsica.
+Github would not allow a file over 25MB so I cut the song down from 3 minutes to 1.5 minutes using Audacity.
+Notice the repetition at the start.
+This is caused by the blue sky causing the same note to be played.